usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 * **Include supporting materials.** Add links to relevant RFQs, templates, evaluation criteria, or performance dashboards if you can.
 These make it easier for others to reuse what worked.
 * **Tell a story.** Use a narrative arc.
 Think beginning (the challenge), middle (what you tried), and end (what happened).
 It helps readers stay engaged.

 By documenting your process in this way, you help others avoid having to reinvent the wheel.
-You show that good procurement work isn't always linear or perfect—and that shared learning makes us all better.
+You show that good procurement work isn't always linear or perfect, and that shared learning makes us all better.

 We have included a sample case study template for Procurements of AI Tools, which is a relevant and immediate topic.
 The more agencies can share what and how they are procuring AI solutions, the better everyone will get.